LaurensdeGraaff/CalDAV-Emojifier/README.md

 - The python script runs, is not fully tested
 - Not tested in a docker environmet
 - It currently only syncs events from calendar, not tasks
-- It can only do one calendar, not multiple

 ## Features